-The Oklahoma State University Child Development Laboratories (CDL) have a rich tradition of excellence in early child-hood education.
+The Oklahoma State University Child Development Laboratories (CDL) have a rich tradition of excellence in early childhood education.
 Originally established in 1924, the labs presently reside in a two million dollar facility opened in 1983.
-A state-of-the-art outdoor learning class-room was completed in 1999.
+A state-of-the-art outdoor learning laboratory was completed in 1999.